travis-ci/docs-travis-ci-com/source/content/docs/user/languages/ruby.md

 kind: content
 ---

-Travis was originally intended for just Ruby, so thinks should Just Work!
-By default, Travis runs `rake` to run your tests.
+Travis was originally intended for just Ruby, so things should Just Work!
+You do not need to specify language in your .travis.yml file.

-A more advanced tutorial will appear here soon.
+Travis will use Bundler to install your project's dependencies and run `rake` to run your tests.

+### before_install, before_script and friends

+See <a href="/docs/user/build-configuration/">Build configuration</a> to learn about *before_install*, *before_script*, branches configuration, email notification
+configuration and so on.

-### Supported Ruby Versions
+### Provided Ruby Versions

 Here's a list of all of the Ruby versions supported by Travis.
 1.8.7 is the default.